Vyral/base-template/_posts/2024-02-13-ready-to-sell-3-pro-tips-for-home-sellers.md

 **3\.
 Stage and declutter your house.** Keeping your house neat and clean enhances its appeal for potential buyers.
 It also helps to declutter and remove personal items so that buyers can visualize themselves living in the space.

 Overall, setting the price right, being objective during negotiations, and keeping your house appealing to buyers increases the chance of selling your house.
-For sellers who are seeking guidance, I offer a no-obligation home analysis to assess necessary adjustments and suggest pricing strategies you can use.
+For sellers seeking guidance, I offer a no-obligation home analysis to assess necessary adjustments and suggest pricing strategies you can use.

 Feel free to contact me via phone at (502) 376-5483 or email me at [Bob@WeSellLouisville.com](mailto:Bob@WeSellLouisville.com).
 You can also catch me on my iHeart radio show at 840 WHAS every Sunday from 8:30 a.m. to 9:00 a.m. where you can ask questions about real estate.
 I look forward to hearing from you!